SoftHu/tos_avg/En/GLP_3.md

 Start -->1719159014612000[<b>Speaker 👉 Unconfigured:</b>

 It's about time we met, hero.
-I'm a Gulu Bobo royal guard, ordered by the Queen to wait here for you.
+I'm a Gulu Bobo royal guard, ordered by the Gulu Bobo queen to wait here for you.
 Her Majesty has taken quite an interest in you.
 This was merely a test.